alexpovel/srgn/README.md

 > - `Poeten` remained as-is, instead of being naively and mistakenly converted to
 >   `Pöten`
 > - as a (compound) word, `Abenteuergrütze` is not going to be found in [any reasonable
->   word list](https://www.duden.de/suchen/dudenonline/Stinkegr%C3%BCtze), but was
+>   word list](https://www.duden.de/suchen/dudenonline/Abenteuergr%C3%BCtze), but was
 >   handled properly nonetheless
+> - while part of a compound word, `Abenteuer` remained as-is as well, instead of being
+>   incorrectly converted to `Abenteüer`

 On request, replacements may be forced, as is potentially useful for names: